 A-level Italian tutors

 Italian is a smaller-cohort MFL in UK schools, offered at GCSE and A-level (Edexcel and AQA are the main boards).
-Many students take it ab initio at A-level, having not done GCSE, which changes the tutoring focus entirely — fast vocabulary build, grammar from scratch, and acceleration to the level required for set-text analysis.
+Many students take it ab initio at A-level, having not done GCSE, which changes the tutoring focus entirely: fast vocabulary build, grammar from scratch, and acceleration to the level required for set-text analysis.
 Native and heritage speakers also take it, and the A-level papers can favour either group differently.
 Tutoring helps most with grammar consolidation, oral fluency, and the literary set works (often a Calvino, a Pirandello, a Verga).
 Look for native fluency plus UK-spec familiarity.

 A-levels are sat at the end of Year 13 (age 17-18) and are the standard UK university-entrance qualification, with most students taking 3 subjects (sometimes 4 plus an EPQ).
 Grades A*-E feed UCAS, and competitive university courses set offers at AAA or higher.
-Tutoring helps most with the step up from GCSE — A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
-Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully — match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.
+Tutoring helps most with the step up from GCSE: A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
+Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully, so match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.

 Read up before you book